Get insider access

 0.5%

-In theory, the Dell AW3423DW has incredible reflection handling.
-It handles dim light sources well, and unlike other glossy screens, there aren't any distracting reflections from strong light sources.
-However, bright light sources distort the reflections, as you can see in the bottom photo, and bright light sources affect the monitor's performance.
-The OLED panel doesn't have a polarizing layer, resulting in blacks having a pink tint when you have the display in a bright room.
-It also raises the black levels, effectively removing the near-infinite contrast OLEDs have, and if that bothers you, check out the LG 42 C2 OLED.
+In theory, the Dell AW3423DW QD-OLED has incredible reflection handling.
+It handles dim light sources well, and unlike other glossy screens, there aren't any distracting reflections from strong light sources, but the reflections look distorted.
+Unfortunately, having direct light on the screen affects the monitor's performance as the OLED panel doesn't have a polarizing layer, resulting in blacks having a purple tint in a bright room.
+It also raises the black levels, effectively removing the near-infinite contrast OLEDs have as, so you need to use it in a dark room for the best performance.
+If that bothers you, it's better to go for a WOLED, like the LG 34GS95QE-B, which displays deep blacks even in bright rooms.

 9.8